SAP/code-pal-for-abap/pages/how-to-install.md

 ### 4. User Parameter

 Code Pal requires ABAP Test Cockpit (ATC) in `Code Inspector` mode.
-Instead of changing the default configuration, you can force it on your user only.
+Instead of changing the default configuration, you can force it on your User only.

 To set it, go to transaction `SU3`, and add the user parameter `SATC_CI_MODE` as `X`:
 ![user parameter](imgs/user-parameter.png)